Wolphin-project/linuxkit/docs/architecture.md

 The `moby` tool converts the yaml specification into one or more bootable images.

-A kernel image is a Docker image with a `bzImage` file for the kernel to be executed, and a tarball `kernel.tar` containing any modules.
+A kernel image is a Docker image with a `bzImage` file for the kernel to be executed, and a tarball `kernel.tar` containing all the modules.
 This is somewhat inconsistent with the other images (see below) and may be changed.
 The kernel build is in the [`kernel/`](../kernel/) directory.